yasutakatou/goCred/README.md

 ## -rpa

 CloudShell is a use that times out if no operation continues.
-With this option, you can enter a mode to avoid timeouts by periodically typing ENTER into CloudShell
+With this option, you can enter a mode to avoid timeouts by periodically typing ENTER into CloudShell<br>

-note) If you don't use this feature, the default timeout will be 20 minutes. note) For now, only Windows OS is supported.
-I need support for people who have MacOS. note) A window showing CloudShell in a browser is required.
+note) If you don't use this feature, the default timeout will be 20 minutes.<br>
+note) For now, only Windows OS is supported.
+I need support for people who have MacOS.<br>
+note) A window showing CloudShell in a browser is required.<br>
 ![image](https://user-images.githubusercontent.com/22161385/136655431-19721e8c-a612-4308-8054-ff21bad88cc5.png)

 ## -server